 The ability to create dishes out of leftovers and the odd bit of vegetables lying around in the fridge is something I have inherited from my mother.
 The previous day’s steamed rice is never eaten in the same form the next day in my house – it always dons a new role in the form of a rice dish or patties etc. And having this ability has also helped me immensely in keeping the food budget in check.

 I admit I was a little hesitant about how the final dish will turn out to be but surprisingly, it was deleeecious (according to my son, in true George Pig style!)

-2. Salami – 4 slices, cut into small pieces (the spicy flavoured one is more delish)
+- Salami – 6-8 slices, cut into small pieces (the spicy flavoured one is more delish)

 - If you are making rice from scratch, cook rice in salted boiling water, drain and keep aside.
-(Make sure that it is not overcooked and mushy)
+(Make sure that it is not overcooked and mushy).
+Or use leftover rice.

-- In a large kadai or wok, heat oil and add the salami pieces frying on low flame for about half a minute.
+- In a large wok, heat oil and add the salami pieces frying on low flame for about half a minute.

-• Then add the bell peppers, sundried tomatoes and season with salt and herbs.
+- Then add the bell peppers, sundried tomatoes and herbs; sauté on medium heat for about 30 seconds.